Skip to content

 Use of Radiation

-A microwave oven is capable of heating food from the inside out due to the radiation waves it is named after, which interact with the charges of the water molecule inside foods.
+A microwave oven is capable of heating food from the inside out due to the radiation waves it is named after, which interact with the charges of the water molecules inside foods.
 As useful as this is for quick and thorough heating, it does mean that, in the case of a broken seal, microwave radiation can leak out and cause harm.

 Limited Containers